Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Concordium Credential DID
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A Concordium Credential DID is created as part of the account opening process.
+A Concordium Credential DID is created as part of the account opening process, or by adding a Concordium credential to an existing account.

 Smart Contract Instance DID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^